dav404-cmd/linkedin-job-scraper/README.md

 ```
 ### Environment Variables

-Create a `.env` file in your root directory with the following:
+Create a `.env` file in your linkedin_scraper directory with the following:

 ```
 LINKEDIN_EMAIL=your_email@example.com